 Every business should track its cash, revenue, expenses, and profits.
 Beyond that, you’ll want to choose a group of additional metrics that are key to your business.
 Some of these you’ll review daily and others, less often.

-Twelve to 15 key performance metrics is a good number to aim for, but if that feels intimidating right now, don’t sweat it.
+12 to 15 key performance metrics is a good number to aim for.
+If that feels intimidating right now, don’t sweat it.
 Come up with a few, and you can always add more later.

 Once you know what you want to track, set goals for each metric.
 Depending on what you’re measuring, you might have a fixed target every month, or you might have different goals for different months.
 Remember, you’ve already done your general goal-setting work by building a forecast.